How to Clean a Big Rug Without a Machine

 Looking for affordable and easy ways to clean your rug?
 There is no need to buy an expensive carpet cleaner anymore.
 You can use simple tools and natural solutions.
 Many people don’t have enough funds or space to accommodate a large cleaning appliance.
-We will provide exclusive tips and tricks so that you can get rid of the problem.
+I will share exclusive tips and tricks so that you can get rid of the problem.
 Here’s how to clean a big rug at home without a machine.

 Why Clean a Rug Without a Machine?